Recommender Systems with Generative Retrieval: Proposed Framework

-For retrieval, we would like to avoid collisions and assign unique IDs for items.
-Depending on the distribution of semantic embeddings, the choice of codebook size, and the length of codewords, collisions may still occur.
-For the hyper-parameters we used (described in Section~\ref{sec:impl_details}), we do observe a few items in the dataset with very similar semantic embeddings have the same Semantic ID assigned to them.

-To remove the collisions we append an extra token at the end of the Semantic IDs to make them unique.
-For example, if two items share the Semantic ID $(12,24,52)$, we append extra tokens to differentiate between them, hence they are represented as $(12,24,52,0)$ and $(12,24,52,1)$.
+\textbf{Handling Collisions.} Depending on the distribution of semantic embeddings, the choice of codebook size, and the length of codewords, semantic collisions can occur ($i.e.$, multiple items can map to the same Semantic ID).
+To remove the collisions, we append an extra token at the end of the ordered semantic codes to make them unique.
+For example, if two items share the Semantic ID $(12,24,52)$, we append additional tokens to differentiate them, representing the two items as $(12,24,52,0)$ and $(12,24,52,1)$.
+To detect collisions, we maintain a lookup table that maps Semantic IDs to corresponding items.
+Note that collision detection and fixing is done only once after the RQ-VAE model is trained.
+Furthermore, since Semantic IDs are integer tuples, the lookup table is efficient in terms of storage in comparison to high dimensional embeddings.